 - The Book of Fees records that In 1242 a substantial area of land in Chipstead was held by Peter de Perefrith.
 Perefrith, who had a close relationship with Chertsey Abbey, also held land in Pirbright (near Guildford) and from this date the Chipstead land was known as Pirbright Manor.
 Perefrith’s land is recorded as being a quarter of a fee (ie a ‘Knight’s Fee’ – another very imprecise measure based on the value of the land needed to support a knight).
 A knight’s fee is variously estimated at between 1,000 and 5,000 modern acres.
 A quarter of a Knight’s Fee is therefore between 250 and 1,2500 acres – a mid-point is not so far from the five hides mentioned in the Domesday Book.
 It seems reasonable to assume that the ‘Pirbright Farm’ shown on the 1847 Tithe Map of Chipstead was originally part of Pirbright Manor.

-- In the 1240s Perefrith disposed of some of his land and around this time the de Gatwick family acquired land in Chipstead.
-The de Gatwick family came from near Charlwood.
-There were relatively few land transactions at this time and it seems very likely that the de Gatwicks acquired their land from Perefrith.
-Further evidence for this is that sixteenth century Chertsey Abbey records show that the abbey was entitled to tithes from Pirbright and Gatwick.
+- In the 1240s Perefrith disposed of some of his land in Chipstead and it may be that this was the same land that was farmed by Richard de Gatwick in the fourteenth century (the de Gatwick family came from near Charlwood and give their name to Gatwick Airport).
+Evidence to support this is that sixteenth century Chertsey Abbey records show that the abbey was entitled to tithes from Pirbright and Gatwick.
 It therefore seems reasonable to assume that the ‘Gatwick Farm’ shown on the 1847 Tithe Map was originally part of Pirbright Manor.

-- Perefrith may also have disposed of Love Lands.
+- In 1252 Perefrith gave land to Joan Lovel (the likely source of the name Love Lands).
 In 1303 an inquiry before the Archdeacon of Surrey ascertained that Chertsey Abbey enjoyed the tithes of the Manors of Pirbright and Love Lands and this was confirmed again in 1321.
-We do not now know where Love Lands was but today there is a Lovelands Lane (off Babylon Lane in the extreme south west of the parish).
-Lovelands Lane runs in the direction of Mugswell.
+We do not now know precisely where Love Lands was but today there is a Lovelands Lane close to Gatwick Farm.
+Lovelands Lane runs from Babylon Lane in the direction of Mugswell.
 It might be that Love Lands was the site of the settlement that today is called Mugswell and was formerly called ‘Monks Hole’ (perhaps an oblique reference to the monks of Chertsey Abbey).

 - For much of the eighteenth-century John Tattersall was Lord of Chipstead Manor.
 After his death, in 1788 his extensive lands in Merstham, Chaldon and Chipstead together with the title Lord of Chipstead Manor were sold to William Joliffe.
 Encouragingly the farms that Joliffe owned are in the yellow section of the 1847 the Map.